exercism/python/concepts/complex-numbers/about.md

 Most scientists and mathematicians prefer the mathematical notation `i`, but in designing Python the engineers won.

-So there are two rules for an imaginary part:
+So there are two rules for an imaginary part in Python:

 - It is designated with `j` not `i`.
 - The `j` must immediately follow a number, to prevent Python seeing it as a variable name.
 If necessary, use `1j`.